 Post-Race Banquet: No-host, buffet-style dinner with awards ceremony, and ample opportunity for mingling.
-Tickets can be purchased online when registering for the race; a limited number of tickets may be available at the Pre-Race Briefing.
+Tickets can be purchased online when registering for the race.
+Early purchase is strongly recommended as tickets have sold out in previous years.
 Food includes vegetarian options, and drinks are available through a no-host bar.
 Attire is best described as sporty casual.